SPQR: A Multi-Dimensional Benchmark for Safety Alignment under Benign Model Adaptation: Introduction

-We standardize and broaden evaluation of benign fine-tuning robustness, a failure mode recently documented~\cite{george2025illusion, suriyakumar2024unstable,li2025towards}, and we extend this analysis to settings where the “attacker’’ is \emph{unintentional}.
+We introduce a controlled and reproducible protocol to evaluate robustness to benign fine-tuning, a failure mode recently documented~\cite{george2025illusion, suriyakumar2024unstable,alamsafety,li2025towards,aladawi2026projected}, and we extend this analysis to settings where the “attacker’’ is \emph{unintentional}.
 We define an \emph{unintentional attacker} as a benign user or provider who fine-tunes a safety-aligned model on strictly harmless data unrelated to the mitigated concepts, inadvertently weakening or reversing its safety alignment without any malicious intent.
 Consider a model provider offering image generation as a service: to meet a customer’s requirements, they apply LoRA personalization~\cite{hu2022lora}, a style adapter, or a domain adapter on benign images.
 In this scenario the model may lose its safety alignment while maintaining high visual quality, making the regression hard to detect and raising legal, ethical, and operational risks.
 In everyday practice, models are routinely adapted to new domains; a system with “nudity’’ erased might later be fine-tuned on “classical sculpture’’ or “beach photography’’ without malicious intent.
 The central question is: \textbf{Does safety alignment hold under normal, benign fine-tuning?} As illustrated in \Cref{fig:qual}, models that were initially safe can produce harmful or explicit outputs after benign fine-tuning, visually revealing this safety collapse.
 Our empirical study shows that many current defenses degrade substantially under such simple benign fine-tuning: this motivates an evaluation framework that values not only pre-adaptation safety and jailbreak resistance, but also \emph{stability under benign fine-tuning by unintentional attackers}.
+To that end, we argue that modern benchmarks for safety-alignment techniques in text-to-image diffusion models must evaluate not only how safe a method makes the model, how well it preserves prompt adherence, and how much visual quality it retains, but also how robust its safety alignment remains after benign adaptation.
+For this reason, we introduce the \ours benchmark (\textbf{S}afety–\textbf{P}rompt adherence–\textbf{Q}uality–\textbf{R}obustness), which provides a unified, reproducible yardstick to assess these four dimensions jointly.
+Beyond aggregate scoring, we evaluate multiple \emph{unintentional attacker profiles} and benign fine-tuning scenarios—including general, multilingual, and domain-specific adaptations—and further analyze robustness across out-of-distribution datasets and semantic categories to identify systematic safety failures.